-Timing, duration and course of the operation
+Timing, duration and progress of the operation

 • premature placental abruption;